QubesOS/qubes-doc/user/how-to-guides/how-to-install-software.md

 In order to protect you from performing risky activities in templates, they do not have normal network access by default.
-Instead, templates use an [updates proxy](#updates-proxy) that allows you to install and update software without giving the template direct network access. **The updates proxy is already set up to work automatically out-of-the-box and requires no special action from you.** Most users should simply follow the normal instructions for [installing software from default repositories](#installing-software-from-default-repositories) and [updating](/doc/how-to-update/) software.
+Instead, templates use an [updates proxy](#updates-proxy) that allows you to install and update software using the distribution package manager without giving the template direct network access.**The updates proxy is already setup to work automatically out-of-the-box and requires no special action from you.** Most users should simply follow the normal instructions for [installing software from default repositories](#installing-software-from-default-repositories) and [updating](/doc/how-to-update/) software.
 If your software is not available in the default repositories, see [installing software from other